skial/regex/README.md

             - (\p{Ll}[²-¹⁰-⁹]), (?:[ +]*)

             For those that don't:
-            - For those that don't, _skipping afew so not to show 1900+ codepoints_:
+            - _skipping afew so not to show 1900+ codepoints_:
             - [a-z\\xB5\\xDF-\\xF6\\xF8-\\xFF\\u0101\\u0103\\u0105...|\\uD83A[\\uDD22-\\uDD43]

         **/